Back to Blog

 Traditional primary care doctors carry 1,500 to 2,500 patients.
 That's why same-day appointments are nearly impossible, why visits feel rushed, and why your doctor doesn't quite remember your history from visit to visit.
 Concierge practices cut the panel dramatically.
 The typical concierge panel is around 300 to 600.
 Some practices (including mine) go further.
 I cap at 50.

 Smaller panels are what make everything else possible: the same-day visits, the after-hours calls, the doctor who actually remembers you.
+It's also what makes a comprehensive executive physical the baseline of care rather than a premium add-on.

 What to ask: "How many patients do you currently carry?"
 A confident concierge doctor will answer directly.
 If a practice hedges or won't disclose, move on.
 Below 300 is meaningful.
 Above 600, you probably won't get the access you're paying for.